ebeaudoi/imagesetgenerator/README.md

 How it works:

-- First, you need to identify the Operators you need and wich catalogs they belong too.
+- First, you need to identify the Operators you need and which catalogs they belong too.

 - Next, you need to update the below variables of the script: